ethereumdegen/spirit_editor/README.md

-2. You will also need to edit the "external_game_assets_folder" parameter in editorconfig.
+2. Eventually, you need to edit the "external_game_assets_folder" parameter in editorconfig:

 ```
  external_game_assets_folder: Some("../healing-spirit-game-assets/game-assets"),